yetalittlewhile/yalw-public-site/readme.md

 the `docs` directory on the `main` branch will be published to github pages.
 This drives our public site.

 > NB: this is a public repo!
-Everything in it ends up in the public site. so no reason for it to be private.
+Everything in it ends up in the public site, so zero reason for it to be otw.

 ## How to make changes: